 Western Canada is growing—our economy, our population, our demand for energy.
 Electrical engineering technologists are specialists in the generation, transmission, distribution and utilization of energy.
 It’s a powerful career choice that demands good problem-solving skills and an eye for detail.
 In return, you’ll enjoy good job prospects, excellent mobility and great earning potential.

 The Electrical Engineering Technology program is a three-year diploma offered full time at Saskatchewan Polytechnic, Moose Jaw Campus.
-There are five academic semesters, plus three Co-operative Education work terms.
+There are five academic semesters and three Co-operative Education work terms.

 You’ll study topics similar to Electronic Systems Engineering Technology students, including computer-aided drafting, computer applications and programming, digital logic circuits, basic electricity, semi-conductor electronics and AC circuits.
 Your knowledge and skills will become more focused as you advance.
 You’ll study: